 We kicked off our adventure from the grand city of Carlisle, choosing to walk along Hadrian’s Wall.
 There was one stretch in particular that had been recommended to us, right from Birdoswald Roman Fort to Vindolanda – and despite being a hefty 11 miles long, was worth every step.

 Lesson Learnt: We took my old Clio to Wales a couple of years back…well…we took it two thirds of the way.
 The poor thing burnt out on the M5.
-This time we got sensible and looked into some hire cars from Holiday Autos first.
+This time we got sensible and looked into some car hires from Holiday Autos first.
 We clubbed together and it worked out pretty cheap.
 If only we took this ‘grownup’ approach two years ago!
 Ah well…hindsight always hurts.

 After driving up the A1 for about an hour or so, we came across the unspoilt seven mile coastal stretch known as Druridge Bay.